Salata Climate Policy Summer Internship Program

 - Application Limit: Students should not apply to more than 2 legislative offices

-Timeline: Each Legislative Office will review applications and conduct interviews with potential candidates.
-Internship offers will be made to in early March, 2024.
+Timeline: Each Legislative Office will review applications and conduct interviews with potential candidates in late February.
+Internship offers will be extended in March 2025.
 The Salata Institute does not guarantee an internship placement for all students who apply through the program.

 2024 Participating Legislative Offices: